Instream Leasing Program

 |Lease Application Process|

-Field office representatives will work with you in confirming water rights and completing the proper Lease Agreement Form.
-The form used for a lease depends on the nature of the water rights involved in the proposed lease.
-The available lease forms include:
+Field office representatives will work with you in confirming water rights and completing the proper Lease Application Form.
+The Application type will depend on the nature of the water right(s) involved in the proposed lease.
+The available lease Application forms include:

 Important Note: You must have Microsoft Word on your computer to use the Word (DOC) versions of the application forms.
 In the absence of Word, the documents you download through the above link will be unreadable.